joaocarvalhoopen/Indoor_WiFi_Localization_in_ESP32_using_Machine_Leaning/README.md

-# Indoor WiFi Localization in ESP32 using Machine Leaning
+# Indoor WiFi Localization in ESP32 using Machine Learning
 In this project a ESP32 microcontroller can do self indoor localization in each room inside a building, using only the nearby WiFi routers public RSSI signal strength value.

 ## Description